nimble-platform/delegate-service/README.md

 ## APIs

+The following list specifies the APIs which are supported by the service:

 * `/serve?local=0` returns a single response which is a collection of all the responses from all the Nimble clusters.

 * `/serve?local=1` returns a local response which is a response of the local Delegate service ONLY (without calling the Delegate services in the other Nimble clusters).